 Matching Your Cincinnati Wood Shutters With Your Existing Wood02/05/2018Lisa Renee Nieberding Natural wood in your Cincinnati home can make it the best on the block.
-Natural wood floors, cherry wood furniture, or exposed beam work are standard in a handcrafted, luxurious house.
-And if you want to take it even further, you should complement the wood in your interior design with the highest quality Cincinnati wood shutters.
+Natural wood floors, cherry wood furniture, or visible beam work are standard in a handcrafted, luxurious house.
+And to take it even further, you should complement the wood in your interior design with the highest quality Cincinnati wood shutters.
 We’ll show you how.How to Incorporate Multiple Wood Tones in Your HomeA commonly held belief about hardwood in home design is that you should use the same type of wood in every part of your home.
 That’s not a great idea for a couple of reasons.
 The first is that it can be pretty difficult to precisely match wood types: your cherry floor, mahogany furniture, and teak wood shutters will naturally look different.
 The second reason is that if you match all the wood in your home, everything kind of runs together and nothing really stands out.The more important thing is to try to coordinate the tone and the grain of the wood in your home.
 Doing that will give your space a great sense of style without it getting too “samey”.Coordinating Wood Grains In Your DesignMatching wood grains is fairly straightforward.
 If your hardwood floors are smooth, choose a smooth finish on your wood shutters to match.
-If your wood floor is textured, a similar textured grain to your wood shutters keeps that natural style flowing all through your space.Coordinating Wood Tones In Your DesignBeing able to match wood tones can be a little more difficult.
-When choosing the finish of your wood shutters, keep these things in mind:Try to keep within the same “family” - but you don’t need to perfectly match the species of wood, remember which wood types are more formal or casual.
+If your wood floor is textured, a similar textured grain to your wood shutters keeps that natural style flowing all through your space.Coordinating Wood Tones In Your DesignBeing able to match wood tones is a little more difficult.
+When choosing the finish of your wood shutters, keep these things in mind:Try to keep within the same “family” - though you don’t need to perfectly match the species of wood, remember which species of wood are more formal or casual.
 Oak, cherry, and mahogany are all a bit more formal, while maple and pine are all more on the casual side.The wall is your natural buffer – matching wood furnishings to wood flooring is difficult because one is directly on top of the other.
-Your wall is a natural break between the furniture and shutters, giving you wiggle room to experiment with different styles.Decide to Be Warm or Cool - Most woods naturally carry either a warm or cool tone.
+Your wall is a natural break between the furniture and shutters, giving you wiggle room to play with different styles.Decide to Be Warm or Cool - Most woods naturally carry either a warm or cool tone.
 Make sure your shutter stain choice complements the tone of the room in addition to the texture.Choose Your Woods in PersonAll of this talk about matching styles and grains might seem complicated, but once you see it in action it will probably make a lot more sense.
 Schedule a free in-home consultation with your Cincinnati shutter experts today by calling 513-216-9740 and we’ll walk you through the steps from start to finish.